swx578710/SSINet/README.md

 # SSINet
-An electrophysiological source imaging (ESI) method based on deep learning The generation of simulated data draws inspiration from esinet. (https://github.com/LukeTheHecker/esinet)
+An electrophysiological source imaging (ESI) method based on deep learning.
+The generation of simulated data draws inspiration from esinet. (https://github.com/LukeTheHecker/esinet)